- Home

 This seven-member commission:

-- Has staggered 3-year terms, February-January.
+- Has staggered 3-year terms, February-January

-- Meets quarterly for 1-2 hours plus additional meetings as necessary to establish the master plan or review art proposals; dates and times to be determined after board members are appointed.
+- Meets quarterly for 1-2 hours plus additional meetings as necessary

 Definition of Public Art